openanalytics/shinyproxy-operator/docs/deployment/README.md

     - `https://shinyproxy-demo.local`
     - `https://shinyproxy-demo2.local`

   In this example, the operator runs in `clustered` mode.
-Therefore the operator will look into all namespaces for `ShinyProxy` resources and deploy these resources in their respective namespace.
+Therefore, the operator will look into all namespaces for `ShinyProxy` resources and deploy these resources in their respective namespace.
 This also requires Skipper to be run in clustered mode (in the previous examples it would only look at `Ingress` definitions in the `shinyproxy` namespace.)
 This example also demonstrates how the Operator can be used in a multi-tenancy or multi-realm way.
 Each ShinyProxy server runs in its own namespace, isolated from the other servers.
 However, they are managed by a single operator.

 - *4-clustered-ds*: